raphaelcamar/my-financial-front/README.md

 Project made to study clean architeture in front-end, and other concepts about webpack, docker, etc.

-## What i´m using in this project
+## What am i using in this project
 - Webpack
 - Clean Architeture
-- Material
+- Material UI
 - Atomic design